Keep an eye out for infectious bird disease, says wildlife pathologist | CBC News

 "She was just perched on the railing on the deck and she was really slow and her beak was open and she was trying to swallow and trying to breath and you could just tell that she was having major trouble."

-Clarke MacInnis recorded the struggling bird and shared the video with a local wildlife group to determine if it was a bird disease called trichomonosis (also known as trichomoniasis).
+Clarke MacInnis recorded the struggling bird and shared the video with a local wildlife group to determine if it was a bird disease called trichomoniasis.

 The Canadian Wildlife Health Cooperative (CWHC) shared the video on their website saying the bird was exhibiting the classic signs of the infectious disease.